Ataraxxia/secure-arch/basic_system_installation.md

 - Your computer supports SecureBoot/UEFI
 - Your computer allows for enrollment of your own secureboot keys
 - Your computer does not have manufacturer's backdoors
-- You DO NOT need dualboot with windows
+- ~~You DO NOT need dualboot with windows~~ You can choose whether you want Microsoft CA when enrolling keys
 - You do not requrie dedicated SWAP partition

 If you are not interested in SecureBoot, you can just skip last section of this document.